nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/11_explicit_lock.md

 complicate this process.
 Also, special locking methods like `lockInterruptibly()`, `tryLock(time, unit)` can introduce slight overhead compared to a normal locking method as they require the OS to check the interruption flag or manage timeout condition.

+Intrinsic lock in Java 5.0 performs much less efficient then `ReentrantLock`.
+However, this gap is narrow down since Java 6.0.

+It is worth to refer or perform a benchmark if you are in question about a lock mechanism performance.
 ## 3. Fairness
 A common tendency among developers is to advocate for fairness in lock acquisition, aiming to prevent new threads from "barging in" and causing thread starvation.
 However, non-fair mechanisms offer their own advantages: